Iceberg that sank the Titanic: Witness statements about the iceberg

-Soon after the collision, Captain Smith and several officers had rushed to the bridge.
-Smith, Murdoch and Fourth Officer Joseph Boxhall went to the starboard side of the bridge to look for the berg.
-Boxhall (the only survivor among them) was unsure if he still recognised the shape of the berg because his eyes were still adjusting to the darkness.
+Soon after the collision, Captain Smith had rushed to the bridge and asked Murdoch, "What have we struck?"
+When told it was an iceberg, Smith, Murdoch and Fourth Officer Joseph Boxhall went to the starboard side of the bridge to look for the berg.
+Boxhall, the only survivor among them, was unsure if he still recognised the shape of the berg because he had come out from inside the ship and his eyes were still adjusting to the darkness.

 From Le Petit Journal, Paris, 28 April 1912: the very earliest depictions of the disaster are fantasy drawings with no knowledge of the size of the iceberg or the nature of the collision.

 Passengers either noticed the iceberg as a dark shadow or a white mass that passed by the ship, or sighted the iceberg later from the deck: